top of page

 • Gain Professional Support

-Consult with a life coach you trust to help navigate your caregiving challenges.
+Consult with a life coach you trust to help navigate your career demands and caregiving challenges.

-The leadership and life coaching services I provide to senior leaders nearing retirement, helps them to create actionable plans to best support their self-care and career needs while exploring the options and resources available for their parents care or a family member’s needs.
+The career and life coaching services Deborah Petropoulos provides to leaders helps them create actionable plans to best support their self-care and career needs while exploring the options and resources available for their parents care or a family member’s needs.

 • Talk with Friends